ray-project/ray/doc/source/serve/deploy_model_tutorial.rst

   here.
 The Eagle has landed."
   '''

 The ``tokenizer`` and ``model`` variables store our model's input encodings and weights.
 The ``summarize`` function takes in article ``text`` and the summary's ``max_length``, and then it summarizes the article text.
 In the example above, the ``summarize`` function generates a concise version of a lengthy news snippet about the moon landing.

 The goal is to deploy this model using Ray Serve, so it can be queried over HTTP.
 We'll start by converting the above Python function into a Ray Serve deployment that can be run locally on a laptop.

-First, we need to import ray, ray serve, and requests.
-The ray and ray serve libraries give us access to Ray Serve's deployments, so we can access our model over HTTP.
+First, we need to import ``ray``, ``ray serve``, and ``requests``.
+The ``ray`` and ``ray serve`` libraries give us access to Ray Serve's deployments, so we can access our model over HTTP.
 The requests library handles HTTP request routing:

 .. code-block:: python